anayaemily/ProfessionalPortfolio/projects/scholarassist.md

 This project was a really informative one for my own learning process, as I learned how to further fine-tune AI's, and I got to expand and employ previous knowledge on component creation from my previous internship, into this project.
 I also learned more about using Visual Studio Code as a platform, and gained more knowledge and practice with the interface during the process.
 This project also required a lot of background research into the functionality of Google Scholar, how consumers interact with it, and what improvements it could need, to even find the idea to pursue, so I learned a lot more about Google services during this process as well.

-You can learn more and read the code on my git repository, (https://github.com/anayaemily/ScholarAssist) .
+You can learn more and read the code on my [git repository](https://github.com/anayaemily/ScholarAssist) .